 Most future homeowners can afford to mortgage a property even if it costs between 2 and 2.5 times the gross of their income.
 Under this particular formula, a person that is earning $200,000 each year can afford a mortgage up to $500,000.

 In the end, when making the decision to acquire a property, the borrower needs to consider various factors.
 First, the borrower should know what the lender believes the borrower can afford and what size of a mortgage the lender is willing to give.
 Formulas are used to get an idea as to what size mortgage a client can handle.
-More importantly, the borrower should evaluate finances and preferences when making the decision as to how much can be borrowed for a mortgage.
+More importantly, the borrower should evaluate finances and preferences when making the decision.
 Knowing the mortgage size that can be handled also helps the borrow narrow down the playing field so that precious time is not wasted in touring homes that are out of the price range.